adamhsparks/epicrop/README.md

 # Quick start

-You can easily simulate any of the five diseases for rice or two diseases for wheat grown anywhere in the world from 1983 to near current given internal functionality.
+You can easily simulate any of the five diseases for rice or two diseases for wheat grown anywhere in the world from 1983 to near current given internal functionality that uses the _nasapower_ package (Sparks 2020) to fetch data from the [NASA POWER web API](https://power.larc.nasa.gov).
 Alternatively, you can supply your own weather data for any time period as long as it fits the model’s requirements.

 *epicrop* is not yet on CRAN.